Week 2 takeaways for every team: Concern for Eagles, Steelers?

 The Niners couldn't afford a loss to Detroit, especially with difficult road games against the Chiefs and Chargers up next.
 With a 66-yard jolt of lightning from running back Matt Breida and a fortunate defensive holding call on the Lions, the 49ers got the job done.
 "A win is a win, but it felt like a loss," cornerback Richard Sherman said after the game.
 They must be better in all phases if they're going to slow down the Patrick Mahomes train next week in Kansas City. -- Nick Wagoner

 There are signs of life for the Lions, and that's encouraging for a team that looked in real trouble after the first seven quarters of the season.
-Multiple players even admitted Sunday was "progress" after 31-point loss to the Jets on Monday.
+Multiple players even admitted that Sunday was "progress" after a 31-point loss to the Jets on Monday.
 Detroit gave itself a shot to win at the end, so, at least in theory, the Lions have something to build on heading into Week 3 against New England. -- Michael Rothstein

 Denver Broncos 20, Oakland Raiders 19